SteveJustin1963/tec-SCOPE/README.md

-# 16.5-tecSCOPE
+# tec-SCOPE
-TEC-1 Forth code and planetarium software (Stellarium) controled telescope.
+TEC-1 controlled telescope using Forth, tecAPUS and Stellarium.